I’ve met so many women — hundreds now — who have struggled or are struggling with an overshopping issue.

 Change is not something done once and ticked off the list as though you were grocery shopping.
 I may live with my overshopping issue for the remainder of my life.
 And if I do, that’s okay.
 Why?

 Because I’ve found a way that works for me, to manage my life, my emotions and my shopping behaviour on a daily basis.
 And that way is this:

-2. The way I manage it is a combination of Awareness + Daily Discipline.
+The way I manage my shopping is a combination of Awareness + Daily Discipline.
 If I had a formula, that would be it.

 Boy does that sound simple typed out like that.
 A + DD = path to healing.
 In practice, there’s a bit more to it.